rakhimov/scram/doc/gui.rst

 However, some of more advanced functionality may not be available through the GUI, but it should be possible to tweak the GUI-generated input files to get the desired results.

-The GUI front-end is developed with `Qt and Qt Creator`_.
+The GUI front-end is developed with `Qt5 and Qt Creator`_.
-`The basic concepts of UI`_ are followed.

-.. _Qt and Qt Creator: http://qt-project.org/
+.. _Qt5 and Qt Creator: http://qt-project.org/
-.. _The basic concepts of UI: http://www.usability.gov/what-and-why/user-interface-design.html

 GUI Features